 Answers to frequently asked questions regarding dicamba use and label requirements.

-Prior to applying any of the four dicamba products labeled for in-crop use in soybean and cotton (Engenia, Xtendimax, FeXapan, and Tavium) in the 2020 growing season, a certified applicator must complete dicamba specific training.
-This training requirement applies to applications made to soybeans (including use in burn-down) and to applications on any other crops listed on these product labels.
-Dicamba-specific training is required prior to applying these products in the 2020 growing season and each growing season thereafter.
-If you received dicamba-specific training last year, you must still complete the training again in 2020.
+Prior to applying any of the three dicamba products labeled for in-crop use in soybean and cotton (Engenia, Xtendimax, and Tavium) in the 2022 growing season, a certified applicator must complete dicamba specific training.
+This training requirement applies to applications made to soybeans (including use in burn-down).
+Dicamba-specific training is required prior to applying these products in the 2022 growing season and each growing season thereafter.
+If you received dicamba-specific training last year, you must still complete the training again in 2022.

 What does dicamba training cover?

 The training covers the product label requirements, recordkeeping requirements, weed management practices, buffer requirements and protection of sensitive crops, sensitive areas and endangered species, spray drift management, chemistry, mixing and handling, window of application, equipment preparation and special considerations.

 Do I need to complete training before I purchase these products?

 Certified applicators (both private and commercial) do not need to complete training to purchase the products, but you must complete training before applying the products.

 How do I prove completion of dicamba-specific training?

 Once the certified applicator successfully completes the on-line training, a certificate will be automatically generated.
 Per label requirements, applicators are required to retain certificates of training completion.
 If you have taken a dicamba-specific training and did not receive a certificate by email, or cannot locate the email, please contact the registrant hosting the training for that record.